Effective date:

 When we transfer personal data internationally, we aim to use one or more of the following:

-(particularly to the USA and other countries without an adequacy decision) as part of the Patient Agreement and Informed
+the EU/EEA (particularly to the USA and other countries without an adequacy decision) as part of the

 7. How Long We Keep Your Data